tianyic/only_train_once_personal_footprint/README.md

 - Release refactorized DHSPG and LHSPG.

-- Release the full pipeline of LoRAShear (upon commercial administration).
+- Release the full pipeline of LoRAShear (upon business administration).

-- Provide more tutorials to cover the experiments in OTOv3 pruning mode.
+- Provide more tutorials to cover the experiments in the pruning mode.
+Main experiments in OTOv2 can be found at [otov2_branch](https://github.com/tianyic/only_train_once/tree/otov2_legacy_backup/tutorials).

 - Release official erasing mode after the review process of OTOv3.

 - Provide documentations of the OTO API.

-## Welcome Contributions
+## Welcome Contribution

 We would greatly appreciate the contributions in any form, such as bug fixes, new features and new tutorials, from our open-source community.